 - 1. Obtain a copy of The Meditations of Marcus Aurelius.
 Every day in a spare moment read at least one new section of the text.
-As many of these are very short you will probably read many more than just one. - 2.
-Start reading the The Discourses of Epictetus.
+As many of these are very short you will probably read many more than just one. - Start reading The Handbook and then The Discourses of Epictetus.
 Set aside some time every weekend to read two new chapters (most only a couple of pages long).
 There are 95 chapters in the Discourses so this will keep you going for much of the coming year. - 3.
-After that do the same with the Letters of Seneca, one or two each weekend.
+After that do the same with the Letters of Seneca to Lucilius, one or two each weekend.
 There are 124 letters but many modern translations print only a selection.
 Two a week will occupy you for just over a year.
 If for whatever reason you would rather start with Seneca then do!